tinkerhub/TinkerHub-Learning-Paths/content/iot/index.md

 ---
 title: Internet of Things (IoT)
 date:
 draft: false
 image: images/iot/TLF_IoT_Cover.png
 sub: false
-type: "framework"
+type: "other"
-keywords: ["iot","arduino","electronics"]
+keywords: ["iot", "arduino", "electronics"]
-tags: ["iot","arduino","electronics"]
+tags: ["iot", "arduino", "electronics"]
 authors: ["JobinBiju"]
 ---

 The Internet of Things (IoT) 🤖 describes the network of physical objects—“things”—that are embedded with sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the 🌐 internet.
 The send/received data can be used to perform several automations.

 ## PREREQUISITES ✔️

 - Basic practical knowledge with arduino 🔌
 - Basic programming knowledge with C/C++/Python is required. 🖥️
 - Basic electronics knowledge will be useful but not mandatory. 🔆

 ## TOPICS TO LEARN 📝